Adam E. Coffey

 Adam Edward Coffey (born 1964) is an American businessman and author.

-Career
+Life

-Coffey was born in Illinois in 1964 and grew up in Michigan, United States.
+Coffey was born in Illinois in 1964 and grew up in Michigan.
 His father was a lieutenant in the U.S. Navy.
-After completing his high school education, Coffey enlisted as a soldier in the U.S. Army obtaining the rank of Sergeant.
-During his brief military career 1982 to 1986, Coffey served as a journeyman engineer, and repaired classified advanced air defense AN/MPQ-49 Forward Area Alerting Radars.
+After high school, Coffey enlisted in the U.S. Army and attained the rank of Sergeant.
+From 1982 to 1986, he served as a journeyman engineer, repairing classified AN/MPQ-49 Forward Area Alerting Radars.

-After returning to civilian life, he joined General Electric's healthcare division, first as an engineer, later as an executive.
-Coffey joined Masterplan in 2001, as President and COO, then Wash Multifamily Laundry Services, a laundry services company, and became its chief executive officer (CEO) from 2003 until 2016.
-From 2016 to 2021, Coffey served as the head of CoolSys.
+After leaving the military, Coffey joined General Electric's healthcare division as an engineer and later became an executive.
+In 2001, Coffey joined Masterplan as president and COO.
+He later joined Wash Multifamily Laundry Services and served as CEO from 2003 until 2016.
+From 2016 to 2021, he led CoolSys.

-In February 2019, he published his debut book, The Private Equity Playbook, which was later reviewed by Kirkus Reviews in March 2019.
+In February 2019, Coffey published his first book, The Private Equity Playbook, which was reviewed by Kirkus Reviews in March 2019.